-Liam Neeson play creepy mortician, Eliot Deacon.
+Liam Neeson plays a creepy mortician named Eliot Deacon.
 The film’s seesaw plot works solely because of Neeson‘s performance.
 His lack of emotion and sullen voice demand recognition, showcasing the skills that Neeson possesses yet rarely utilizes.
 Pay close attention to the demeanor of Deacon, slow and methodical, yet unworried and unabashed, even when his plan is being foiled.
-Neeson is able to put on “the face” for just about every character he comes into contact with, until the viewer is completely unaware where Neeson’s character actually stands.
+Neeson can put on “the face” for just about every character he comes into contact with until the viewer is completely unaware where Neeson’s character stands.
 Deacon marks a very different role for Neeson but with pinpoint precision, he encapsulates the true nature of the beast.

-Christina Ricci grows more gorgeous with every passing film in her ever growing arsenal, even able to pull off the pale and sultry corpse.
+Christina Ricci grows more gorgeous with every passing film in her ever-growing arsenal, even able to pull off the pale and sultry corpse.
 Splayed in a red dress throughout the film, Ricci is forced on a mental mind trip by Eliot Deacon as he tries to convince her that she must submit to the life of the dead.
-Ricci’s main purpose is reaction.
+Ricci’s main purpose is to react.
 Playing off of Neeson and Long, Ricci reveals her stronger side.
-When beauty and poise combine in one devastatingly drop dead bombshell of Ricci, the result is breathtaking.
+When beauty and poise combine in one devastatingly drop-dead bombshell of Ricci, the result is breathtaking.

 Justin Long, too, shows his range, putting aside the geeky downtrodden nobody that he frequents and establishes himself as a businessman who gets what he wants.
-The Long & Neeson interactions are textbook acting.
+The interactions between Neeson and Long are textbook acting.
 Long needs to get passed Neeson to see if his lover is alive, yet Neeson will not let Long go quietly, leaving Long stuck outside the locked basement door where Ricci reflects on the other side.
 Long uses every tactic he can to get passed Neeson, but in the end, Neeson’s will prevails.
-Long is deep and has the potential of his peers in Shia LaBeauf and Joseph Gordon-Levitt.
-All Long needs is some reoccurring roles along these same lines.
+Long is deep and has the potential of his peers in Shia LaBeouf and Joseph Gordon-Levitt.
+All Long needs are some reoccurring roles along these same lines.

-After.Life is a straight-to-DVD release that has a theater release quality.
-Much like Chloe (also a Neeson picture), After.Life could have easily ran for a theatrical release and would have projected average buys at the box office.
+“After.Life” is a straight-to-DVD release that has a theater release quality.
+Much like “Chloe” (also a Neeson picture), “After.Life” could have easily run for a theatrical release and would have projected average buys at the box office.
 With a tight-knit cast in Neeson, Ricci, and Long, original twist-and-turn story, and set designs to inspire an audience, the film was fresh and inspiring.
 Though a conclusion may never be drawn about the life or death of Ricci‘s character, in reality, her career, along with all involved with the film, thrives with vitality and vigor.